Siddhapura-Yash/systemverilog-learning/README.md

-# systemverilog-learning
+# SystemVerilog Self-Learning

 This repo has my SystemVerilog practice codes and notes.
-I am learning and building small modules (with comments) so I can revise anytime.
+I am learning and building small SV modules (with comments) so I can revise anytime.
-More modules will be added as I keep learning.
+I use ModelSim for simulation and keep adding new files as I learn.